rajathirumal/FuelTracker/README.md

 # Fuel Tracker

-Applicatioj to replace note paper logging of fuel consumption by your vehicle. 🚗🏍️🛵
+Application to replace note paper logging of fuel consumption by your vehicle. 🚗🏍️🛵

 Have the additional features such as insights and refuel tracking. 📉📊